Functional sets with typed symbols : Mixed zonotopes and Polynotopes for hybrid nonlinear reachability and filtering: Introduction

-In this paper, after preliminaries (section~\ref{sec:prelim}), a different approach is explored to gather in a single data structure the representation of possibly non-convex and non-connected sets: Symbol typing, while keeping the general idea of defining sets as the image of a domain by a function. \\ Indeed, the proposed framework of functional sets with typed symbols (section~\ref{sec:framework}) does not impose a priori restrictions on the class of functions which may be linear (zonotopes), polynomial (polynotopes) or any others.
-As already mentioned, the distinction between syntax and semantics will be explicitly formalized (notation: $\iota$ for ``interpretation of'').
-Moreover, the definition domain of the function used to define an image set will depend on the type of the symbolic variables formalizing the function inputs.
-A compact and dependency preserving representation of mixed sets is so obtained.
-Symbol types are not imposed in the general framework and may include random variables. \\ Then, special attention is paid to the types unit interval ($\in[-1,+1]$), signed ($\in\{-1,+1\}$) and boolean ($\in\{0,1\}$) under linear and polynomial dependencies in section~\ref{sec:illustration}.
-For example, $\{x=c+Rs, \, s\in[[-1,+1]^{c}; \{-1,+1\}^d]\}$ defines a mixed zonotope.
-Mixed polynotopes and mixed image sets are defined as well.
-Also, an original mixed encoding of intervals is proposed, making it possible to tune the granularity level of the discrete/symbolic part of a mixed representation while avoiding the need for costly bissections/splitting in reachability computations. \\ In section~\ref{sec:hybridtools}, modeling tools for nonlinear hybrid systems are given with emphasis placed on a compositional approach relying on basic logic gates and basic nonlinear continuous and switching functions.
-The polynomial representation of logic functions defined on $\{-1,+1\}$ (signed logic) or $\{0,1\}$ (boolean logic) is analyzed and a functional completeness result is given for polynotopes.
-Inclusion methods are also given. \\ Then, a Polynotopic Kalman Fiter (PKF) extending Zonotopic Kalman Filters (ZKF) to hybrid nonlinear systems is developed in section~\ref{sec:filtering}.
+\emph{Organization.} After extending the notion of inclusion function classically used in interval arithmetic to general sets in section~\ref{sec:prelim}, the motivation and the construction/composition of polynotope objects is treated in section~\ref{sec:polynobjwhyhow}.
+Uniquely identified typed symbols are also introduced in this section.
+A possible implementation of the polynotope objects is then gradually introduced in section~\ref{sec:polynotopes} by first starting from symbolic/mixed zonotopes and mixed encoding of intervals, and then extending sparse polynomial zonotopes with specific features making it possible to handle mixed sets in a unified way.
+In section~\ref{sec:hybridtools}, modeling tools for nonlinear hybrid systems are given with emphasis placed on a compositional approach relying on basic logic gates and basic nonlinear continuous and switching functions.
+Inclusion methods are also given.
+Then, a Polynotopic Kalman Fiter (PKF) extending ZKF to hybrid nonlinear systems is developed in section~\ref{sec:filtering}.
 Through basic operators/functions overloading, its implementation can benefit from the proposed dependency preserving compositional inclusion methods.
-Moreover, the links between PKF, ZKF and the basic stochastic Kalman Filter KF \cite{Kalman1960} are made explicit. \\ In section~\ref{sec:numex}, several numerical examples including comparisons illustrate the effectiveness of the proposed scheme, and concluding remarks are given in section~\ref{sec:concl}.
+The links between PKF, ZKF and the basic stochastic Kalman Filter KF \cite{Kalman1960} are made explicit.
+In section~\ref{sec:numex}, numerical examples including comparisons illustrate the effectiveness of the proposed scheme, before concluding remarks in section~\ref{sec:concl}.